 Revisionist history is both deceptive and revealing of the motives of the deceivers.
 The neocon retrospective on the first decade of this century would tell us that after the 9/11 Al Qaeda terror attack the United States had no choice but to invade and occupy Afghanistan, albeit without an exit strategy, and even though Afghanistan has righteously earned its name as “The Graveyard of Empires”.

-This revisionist narrative goes on to proclaim the lie that the invasion of Iraq was justified by knowingly non-existence “weapons of mass destruction”.
+This revisionist narrative goes on to proclaim the lie that the invasion of Iraq was justified by “weapons of mass destruction” that were known to be non-existent.
 Again, we were witness to an invasion reminiscent of Afghanistan, lacking the essential structure of an exit strategy.
 Only this time, the invasion of Iraq combined with the collapse of the regime of Saddam Hussein and the ongoing American-induced chaos in Afghanistan resulted in the destabilization of an entire region – from Western Asia to the Middle East.

 Americans are historically used to meddling and interfering and intervening in the affairs of other countries without consequence.
 Indeed, America’s European cousins established the model for meddling, interfering and intervening during the five hundred year colonial era, dating from the 1500’s into this century.
 But now, in this era of globalization, there is a difference.

-The big difference, the game changer, if you will, is that now the subjects of meddling, interfering and intervening can indeed invoke consequence on the American and European fortresses that are no longer fortresses.
+The big difference, the game changer, if you will, is that now the subjects and victims of meddling, interfering and intervening can indeed create consequences for the American and European fortresses that are no longer fortresses.
 We live in a globalized and interconnected world where the consequence in one part of the world becomes a part of our lives in the instant of a key stroke or a car bomb.

 But it is important to view history through the lens of truth and accuracy so that it is understood that the Bush-Cheney-Rice-Wolfowitz cabal perpetrated a neocon strategy that obliterated the flimsy stabilizers in the Middle East and Western Asia.
-Somehow the invasion and toppling of regimes in that part of the world would open the door for the apostles of western democracy and the predatory avatars of One World capitalism.
+They seem to have seriously believed that somehow the invasion and toppling of regimes in that part of the world would open the door for the apostles of western democracy and the predatory avatars of One World capitalism.
 And somehow this epiphany would come to pass under the barrel of a gun accompanied by a rainstorm of barrel bombs and Tomahawk missiles.

 And now, while George W. Bush and Dick Cheney and Condoleezza Rice and Paul Wolfowitz live in luxurious comfort, the world that they have destabilized careens down a path shrouded in a war without end.
-There is no consequence for them, but there is a real consequence for the rest of us who live on this planet.
+There is no consequence for them in this life, but there is a real consequence for the rest of us who live on this planet.